artemyk/graphy/docs/tutorial.rst

 -------------------------

 Let's find a high-modularity decomposition of the karate-club network.
-Boolean network are a type of discrete-state, discrete-time dynamical system.
-Each node updates itself as a Boolean function of other nodes (it's 'inputs').

 :doc:`graphy.partitions` implements search over decompositions.
+After getting a matrix, we need to create a cost function object (a subclass of from :doc:`graphy.costfunctions.CostFunction`), then pass it into :doc:`graphy.partitions.FindOptimal`.

 .. plot:: test_pyplots/karate.py